hundredrabbits/Orca-c/README.md

 ./tool build -c clang-7 --portmidi orca
     # Build the livecoding environment with a compiler
     # named clang-7, with optimizations enabled, and
-    # with PortMIDI enabled for MIDI output.
+    # with PortMidi enabled for MIDI output.
     # Binary placed at build/orca

 ./tool build -d orca